rob-erc/altero-task/README.md

 php -S localhost:8080
 ```

 5. Now the application is running.
-You can access the product page by typing
+You can access it by typing
 ```
 localhost:8080
 ```